turingschool-examples/frontend-mod-1-prework/section1/README.md

-# Section 1, Front-End Mod 1 Pre-work
+# Section 1: Terminal and JavaScript Foundations

 Blurb about how there is an A and B parts, A will likely take about 25% of the time and B will take about 75% of the time.
 Make sure to thoroughly read the deliverables.
 You will read content on this page, in the linked books, and do exercises, both throughout and at the end of your readings.